canlabluc/psd-slope-rs-gng/README.md

 # PSD Slopes: Resting state, Go-NoGo data
-This project organizes efforts to compute the differences in PSD slope between aMCIs, SAs, and their controls, for both task-related (Go-NoGo, referred to as `gng`) and resting-state data (referred to as `rs`).
-PSDs are computed at both the sensor and source level (source modeling is done through BESA).
+This project organizes efforts to compute the differences in power spectral density (PSD) slope between aMCIs, SAs, and their controls, for both task-related (Go-NoGo, referred to as `gng`) and resting-state data (referred to as `rs`).
+PSD slope has previously been identified as a proxy for the measurement of neural noise by [Voytek and colleagues](http://www.jneurosci.org/content/35/38/13257).
+The slope of  PSDs are computed at both the sensor and source level (source modeling is done through BESA).

 For instructions on running a specific analysis, see **docs**.